-Explore the concept of rules in Ditto's Keep Safe Adventure Program.
-Ditto has 3 rules for keeping safe (resource included).
+Explore Ditto's 3 rules for keeping safe (resource included).

-- We all have the right to feel safe with people - 2.
+- 1. We all have the right to feel safe with people - 2.
 It's ok to say no if you feel unsafe or unsure - 3.
 Nothing is so yucky that you can't tell someone about it.

 Rules are important for keeping safe.
-In Ditto's Rule 3, children are able to tell someone they trust if they ever need help.
+In Ditto's Rule 3, children tell someone they trust if they ever need help.
 We call this a Safety Team.
-Use Watson's Safety Team as an example (Resource included).

-A Safety Team is made up of adults both inside and outside of your family.
-They are adults who believe you, will listen to you and want to keep safe.
+Use Sam's Safety Team as an example (resource included).
+A Safety Team is made up of adults both inside and outside your family.
+They are adults who believe you, will listen to you and want to help you keep safe.
 Ask the children if they can name an adult at school who they can go to if they ever felt unsafe or needed help.
 Write these names on a Safety Team hand (resource included) and display in the room.